CharlieHewitt1/CharlieHewitt1.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-This section shows examples of some of the surveying work undertaken as part of a field-course during my MSc.

 <b>Total Station Survey by Means of Resection</b>

 Using total station surveying by means of resection methods, mounds in a local park were quantified and visualised.
 Methods used include IDW interpolation and